4paradigm/OpenMLDB/docs/en/developer/built_in_function_develop_guide.md

             @endcode

             @param str
-            @param pos: define the begining of the substring.
+            @param pos: define the beginning of the substring.

-             - If `pos` is positive, the begining of the substring is `pos` charactors from the start of string.
+             - If `pos` is positive, the beginning of the substring is `pos` characters from the start of string.
              - If `pos` is negative, the beginning of the substring is `pos` characters from the end of the string, rather than the beginning.

             @param len length of substring.
 If len is less than 1, the result is the empty string.